valboz/RTModel/docs/ModelCategories.md

 | 3 | t0 | Closest approach time in HJD |  |
 | 4 | rho | Source radius normalized to Einstein angle | X |

+We note that only positive values of `u0` are considered in this model since a distinction only comes when parallax is included.

 [Go to **Data pre-processing**](DataPreprocessing.md)